editeodoro/Bbarolo/docs/source/running.rst

 Command line
 ^^^^^^^^^^^^
 BBarolo is mainly meant to be run from the command line.
-For a very quick guide and to appreciate the biggest achievement of my PhD, type ``BBarolo`` in your terminal.
+For a very quick guide and to appreciate the biggest achievement of my PhD, just type ``BBarolo`` on your keyboard in a terminal window.

 **Regular execution**: BBarolo takes input parameters specified through a parameter file, provided at the runtime.
 This is a text file containing a list of parameter names and values::